klot-io/pi-setup/README.md

 On Mac:

 ```
-# Burn the image first then
+# Burn the latest raspbian image first then, pop it out and back in, then
 make build
 make boot
 ```